faucetsdn/poseidon/README.md

 ```
 export collector_nic=eth0  # set the NIC of the machine that traffic will be mirrored to
-export max_concurrent_reinvestigations=1  # if running FAUCET, this should be set to 1, if BCF, it can be a larger number
+export max_concurrent_reinvestigations=1  # number of active simultaneous mirror operations you want to support
 ```

 Start Vent with: